 Turning the tide on the oyster decline requires cooperative efforts from committed partners.
 We play an active role in convening workgroups, establishing goals, and measuring progress.
 We also offer grants for developing oyster aquaculture and habitat improvement.
 Our partners include:

-Local and national waterway and oyster organizations.
+- Local and national waterway and oyster organizations

-State wildlife and environment officials.
+- State wildlife and environment officials

-Federal agencies, such as the U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers.
+- Federal agencies, such as the U.S. Fish and Wildlife Service and the U.S. Army Corps of Engineers

 We Restore Oyster Habitat

-Constructing a linear reef of shell and rock to stabilize the shoreline and protect seagrass plantings behind the reef, enhancing shoreline stability and providing additional habitat for other reef inhabitants.
+- Constructing a linear reef of shell and rock to stabilize the shoreline and protect seagrass plantings behind the reef, enhancing shoreline stability and providing additional habitat for other reef inhabitants.

-Collecting and bagging oyster shell for use as cultch (the mass of stones, shell, and grit that oyster beds are made of) for spat.
+- Collecting and bagging oyster shell for use as cultch—the mass of stones, shell, and grit that oyster beds are made of—for spat.
 Like a quick-start habitat, these bags of oyster shell will help establish new reefs in intertidal areas.

-Creating hatcheries to provide seed oysters in areas where oyster reproduction is nonexistent or unreliable.
+- Creating hatcheries to provide seed oysters in areas where oyster reproduction is nonexistent or unreliable.
 This will establish new reefs and improve local water quality.

-The NOAA Chesapeake Bay Office is also conducting and funding research to quantify the benefits restored oyster reefs bring to both the ecosystem and our economy.
+We also have conducted and funded research to quantify the benefits restored oyster reefs bring to both the ecosystem and our economy.

 We Partner to Support Oyster Reef Habitat